Pau Hana Endurance XL Review

 Unfortunately, the Endurance XL is definitely lacking in acceleration.
 It takes a decent amount of effort to get it going from a stationary position and paddling can feel quite arduous until you get some momentum behind you.
 Overall, the Endurance XL simply feels a bit more like a boat than a board, offering plenty of glide performance and speed once you get it up to planing velocity but can feel quite sluggish before then.

-After glide performance, our second series of assessments focused on the stability of each board and are next in terms of significance, accounting for 25% of the Endurance's final score.
+After glide performance, our second series of assessments focused on the stability of each board and are next in terms of significance, accounting for 25% of the Endurance XL's final score.
 To rate and compare stability, we took each board out on the water in a ton of different conditions ranging from completely still to just shy of gale-force winds and scored each board on how easy it was to stay upright, both while moving and at a standstill.
-Unsurprisingly, the Pau Hana gigantic displacement and large size lend it exceptional stability, earning it an 8 out of 10 in this rating metric.
+Unsurprisingly, the Pau Hana's gigantic displacement and large size lend it exceptional stability.

 The Endurance XL handled rough and choppy water with relative ease, crashing through considerable waves without slowing down or rocking too much if you hit them head-on.
 It can get a little wobbly if you get hit broadside by a wave or wake but most intermediate and up paddlers should still be able to remain standing unless the wave is absolutely giant.